Alawar

-Alawar Entertainment is an international developer and publisher of video games.
+Alawar Entertainment is a Russian international developer and publisher of video games.
 Founded in Novosibirsk, Russia, it is based in Lewes, Delaware, United States.
 Its main areas of activity are free-to-play games.
 The company's games have sold more than 200 million copies.

 History

 The company was founded in 1999 by Novosibirsk State University students Alexander Lyskovsky and Sergey Zanin.
 Game development was the first department of the company.
 Alawar released two games: Puzzle Rally and Bubble Bobble Nostalgie.

 In 2001, the company released Magic Ball, a 3D arkanoid-style game developed by Dream Dale in Irkutsk.
 Magic Ball was ported to PlayStation consoles and iOS.
 In 2006, Alawar became one of the first companies to support SMS payments in Russia for its products.

 In 2008, the first games in the Farm Frenzy and The Treasures of Montezuma franchises were released.
 In August 2009, Alawar and Oleg Kuvaev signed a cooperation agreement that gave Alawar exclusive rights to use the Masyanya brand in games until 2014.
 In 2010, Alawar released around 15 projects for the iPhone and iPad.
 The Treasures of Montezuma was released on iOS.

 In 2019, Alawar developed and published the free-to-play battle royale shooter Watchers (servers shut down in August 2021), as well as Space Robinson, an action game with rogue-like elements.
 In 2021, Alawar published a 2D narrative detective Song of Farca.
 Later this year, the company released a 2D action platformer They Always Run by its own production.

 In 2022, Alawar released the third chapter of the Beholder saga.
 In April, the company announced the development of Necrosmith, a rogue-like Necromancer simulator that was released on 13 July 2022 and has sold over 200,000 copies on Steam.
 On 6 March 2023, Alawar announced the development of Necrosmith 2.
 On 5 April 2023, Wall World, a mining and tower defense game by Alawar, was released on Steam and sold 200,000 copies in 2 months.

 Alawar has a distribution network through its website and affiliate program.
 On June 1, 2023, Alawar closed its game storefronts.